Before starting your trip, here are some basic checks you can do on your rental car, for your own safety and peace of mind.

 Walk around the car.
 Take a look at the interior too.
 If you spot any damage, ask the agent to mark it on the rental agreement.
 It is a good idea to take pictures on the spot, so that you can be confident about how the car was at the start of the rental.

 Emergency items check

 Ask the agent to show you where the spare wheel and tire change tools are on the car.
-The fire extinguisher, warning triangle and first aid kit should be accessible at all times.
+The fire extinguisher, the warning triangle and the first aid kit should be accessible at all times.
 Therefore, you should never cover them with your luggage.

 Confirm with the rental agent the type of fuel the car uses.
 You can also check the fuel type on the rental agreement.
 If the fuel policy is “full to full”, it means you start with a full fuel tank and you should also return it full.
 Before driving off, turn the key to check the fuel level.
 Again, you can take a picture of the instrument panel, with the fuel level and the mileage indication.